telefonicaid/fiware-orion/doc/manuals/orion-api.md

 at specific geographical areas.

 A NGSIv2 server implementation may implement query and/or update forwarding to context information sources.
-In particular, some of the following forwarding mechanisms could be implemented (not exahustive list):
+In particular, some of the following forwarding mechanisms could be implemented (not exhaustive list):

 * Legacy forwarding (based on NGSIv1 operations)
 * NGSI Context Source Forwarding Specification